filecoin-project/lotus-docs/content/en/docs/developers/developer-network.md

 ## Start the nodes

-Now that you've got everything set up, you can start the `lotus` and `lotus-miner` nodes.
+Now that you've got everything setup, you can start the `lotus` and `lotus-miner` nodes.

 1. Start the first node: